-As a General Rule, You Shouldn’t Update Anyway
+As a General Rule, You Should NOT Immediately Update Major OS Changes

 As a general rule of thumb, it’s never a good idea to update to a new OS immediately after it is available.
 A lot of software, including the operating system itself, will have bugs, quirks, or poor performance until the initial “.0” issues are addressed (as in version 10.15.0).
 It almost always makes sense to wait (in the very least) until one “dot revision” of the operating system (e.g. 10.15.1) and until all your essential software has been updated and claim official support for the new OS.
 Even then, operating system upgrades should be treated as “major events” wherein you should be backing up your entire computer (we suggest SuperDuper) and testing the system extensively after the update (especially, but not only, if you will be using the computer for tethering.